 Risk Title: Delivery of Waste and Recycling Service What is the risk?
 The risk is that the Council fails to adequately plan and deliver its Waste and Recycling service following the return to its control from the previous contractor.
 What could cause the risk to occur?
-There ar including - ult in issues to delivering the Waste and Recycling service Risk Scoring Likelihoo od of risk 2 (Unlikely) What are we doing to reduce the risk?
+There are a number of issues that could result in issues to delivering the Waste and Recycling service including: - Insufficient staff resource - Incorrect rounds planning Risk Scoring Likelihoo occurring od of risk 2 (Unlikely) What are we doing to reduce the risk?
 1. Appointed a dedicated project manager to Impact Financial 4 (Major) support the Head of Service with the co- ordination and management of the transfer of services back to the Council.
-Service Quality 5(Catastrophic) Developed a detailed project and resourcing plan with weekly project team meetings monitoring and managing progress Continuing to engage with the existing Reputation 5 (Catastrophic) contractor to engage with the existing contractor to ensure relevant and timely transfers of data and knowledge to enable a successful transfer Legal / Regulatory 4 (Major) Developing a comprehensive Communication Plan to manage expectations of Day one service Health and Safety 3 (Moderate) Service Morale / Staffing 4 (Major) Current Update (March 2023) e improved significantly.
-We have taken steps to reduce the amount of agency resources to p resource stability.
-Officers continue to manage the service provision closely
+Service Quality 5(Catastrophic) Developed a detailed project and resourcing plan with weekly project team meetings monitoring and managing progress Continuing to appear with the existing.
+Reputation 5 (Catastrophic) Continuing to engage with the existing contractor to ensure relevant and timely transfers of data and knowledge to enable a successful transfer Legal/ Regulatory 4 (Major) Developing a comprehensive Communication Plan to manage expectations of Day one Health and Safety 3 (Moderate) service Morale/ Staffing 4 (Major) Current Update (March 2023) improved I significantly.
+W e have taken steps control of the Council, service performance has stabilised and a to reduce the amount of agency resources to provide further ge the service provision closely